osiota10/osiota10/README.md

 ![Paradigm-banner](https://user-images.githubusercontent.com/73504914/210301210-8d4df116-9b5c-4122-babe-b0b611b82f22.gif)

 #### I am a Full Stack Software Engineer with a strong focus on creating user-centric web and mobile applications.
-With expertise in both front-end and back-end development, along with a deep understanding of UX design principles, I am dedicated to delivering seamless and engaging user experiences across platforms....
+With expertise in both front-end and back-end development, along with a deep understanding of UX design principles, I am dedicated to delivering seamless and engaging user experiences across platforms...

 ## Skills